dhh1128/vvp/spec.md

 APs can operate their own SBCs and therefore be their own OPs.
 However, APs can also use a UCaaS provider that makes the AP-OP relationship indirect.
 Going further, a business can hire a call center, and delegate to the call center the right to use its phone number.
 In such a case, the business is the AP, but the call center is the OP that makes calls on its behalf.
 None of these complexities alter the fact that, from the callee's perspective, the AP is "the caller".
 The callee chooses to answer or not, based on their desire to interact with the AP.
 If the callee's trust is abused, the regulator and the callee both want to hold the AP accountable.

-In order to verify a caller, VVP requires an AP to prepare a dossier ({{<dossier}}) of evidence that documents a basis for imposing this accountability on them.
-Only the owner of a given dossier can prove they intend to initiate a VVP call that cites their dossier (see {{<delegating-signing-authority}}).
+In order to verify a caller, VVP requires an AP to prepare a dossier of evidence that documents a basis for imposing this accountability on them.
+Only the owner of a given dossier can prove they intend to initiate a VVP call that cites their dossier.
 Therefore, if a verifier confirms that a particular call properly matches its dossier, the verifier is justified in considering the owner of that dossier the AP for the call.
 Otherwise, someone is committing fraud.
 Accountability, and the basis for it, are both unambiguous.

 ### Verified Party {#VP}
 A *verified party* (*VP*) is a party that uses VVP to prove assertions about itself and its delegation decisions.
 When VVP provides assurance about callers, the AP is a VP.
 When VVP provides assurance about callees, the callee is a VP.
 Some characteristics of proxies, delegates, and service providers may be proved by a dossier, but these parties are not VPs.
 They don't create dossiers, and dossiers are not focused on them.